-So, you’ve decided that bulk SMS messaging is the ideal tool to help you grow your business, to send mass text messages for Church, or to keep your customers informed and in the loop.
+So, you’ve decided that sending SMS online is the ideal tool to help you grow your business, to send mass text messages for Church, or to keep your customers informed and in the loop.
 Congratulations – using an SMS provider can be an incredibly powerful tool, enabling growth, success and better communication.
 However, you can’t go it alone.
 You need to work with an SMS provider to enjoy all of those benefits.

 The good news is that there are plenty of providers to choose from.
 The bad news is that they’re not all the same, and some low-quality providers may actually cost you money without delivering the ROI you need to see.
 Not sure how to separate the wheat from the chaff?
 Let’s consider seven important elements when choosing an SMS provider.

 We’ll begin our discussion with message delivery, which is actually a pretty broad topic, with some important subtopics.
 Superficially, it’s about getting your message to your intended recipients, but there’s more to it than that.

 - Speed: How quickly can the SMS provider deliver your texts?
 It’s crucial that the timing is right.
 Too late is obviously bad, as it causes you to miss important windows, particularly if there are time-sensitive events involved.
 However, too early is just as bad, as it gives your audience time to forget.

 - Accuracy: How accurate is the company’s SMS delivery?
 How many messages are sent to incorrect phone numbers?
 Is there any kind of accuracy guarantee?

 - Reliability: How reliable is the company’s message delivery?
 Too often, you’ll sign up with an SMS provider and have a good initial experience, only to find that their reliability suffers over time, which reduces your success.